-How to Fix Android System Battery Drain – In Smartphones, we may perform different operations like Listening to music, playing games, watching movies, taking photos, browsing social media, and more.
+How to Fix Android System Battery Drain – In Smartphones, we may perform different operations like Listening to music, playing games like video games, Minecraft games, action games and watching movies, taking photos, browsing social media, and more.
 By using this, the battery charge reduces & Batteries are getting bigger, & the software is more optimized, and charging is faster, but a phone lasting a day is still considered impressive.

 On your Android phone, If you have been experiencing battery drain issues, Here are some tips and tricks on fixing Android battery drain problems.